 An estimated 90% of the people that die in confined spaces die because of a toxic environment.
 Understanding that a 1/2 percent of a drop in Oxygen doesn’t sound like much but it’s 5000 PPM of something.
 How much of a chemical do you need to be toxic or fatal?
-Bill Bennett from Safety Systems…Continue
+Bill Bennett from Safety Systems Inc. in Northern VA reinforces what he teaches in the…Continue

 Added by Phil Ambrose on May 29, 2013 at 1:16am — No Comments